 Beware: The Incorrect Use of an Irrevocable Trust in New Jersey Also Equals Disqualification

-Since the disabled/special needs individual does not retain legal authority to revoke the trust, irrevocable trusts are treated differently than a revocable trust.
+Since the disabled/special needs individual does not retain legal authority to revoke the trust, irrevocable trusts are treated differently from a revocable trust.
 The specific language in the trust must be carefully reviewed and evaluated.
 Tight restrictions on how trust funds can be spent must be included in these trusts to avoid the loss of benefit eligibility.
-However, with the right approach we can preserve eligibility for government benefit programs and improve the life of the person with the disability with a well-written irrevocable trust.
+However, with the right approach, we can preserve eligibility for government benefit programs and improve the quality of life of the person with a disability through a well-written irrevocable trust.

 Here’s a Question: Can any portion of a Revocable or Irrevocable Trust be used for the individual’s benefit?